 Pork belly bacon – American

 American bacon is made from the belly of a pig.
-This piece of meat is a layered meat with fat and meat layers interchangably.
+This piece of meat is a layered meat with fat and meat layers interchangeably.
 For American bacon the bellies are processed into bacon as a whole and cut into slices at the end.
 Since pork belly is only a few centimeters thick and significantly wider and longer, it will result in long narrow strips of bacon.
-Most American style bacon is raw, it hasn’t been cooked through yet, you will find that other types are.
+Most American style bacon is raw, it hasn’t been cooked through, you will find that other types are.

 Since the pork belly has a high fat content this type of bacon tends to contain quite a lot of fat.
 When you fry the bacon though this will melt and leave the meat.
 You can make this bacon pretty nice and crispy, especially if it’s sliced thin enough.

-Bacon can also be made from a learner part of the pig, one that contains slightly less fat: the loin.
+Bacon can also be made from a leaner part of the pig, one that contains slightly less fat: the loin.
 Whereas the pork belly sits at the bottom of the pig, between its legs, the loin sits in the top of the pig and runs from just behind the shoulder to just before the legs.
 The loin is quite a tender piece of meat and is used to make Canadian style bacon, with quite a lot fat content.

 Even though Americans call this bacon Canadian bacon, most other countries, including Canada, will refer to it as back bacon, since the meat comes from the back of the pig.